 By examining methods to enhance production in shale oil reservoirs through multi-scale laboratory experiments and numerical modeling, this project aims to identify promising processes and methods for industry adoption that would result in improved oil and natural gas recovery.
 If successful in identifying interactions, processes and methods that can increase production by as little as 50-100 percent over the current low recovery rates, the impact in the industry would be significant.

-This project ended on 4/30/2022 and the final report will be linked below following its submission.
+This project ended on 4/30/2022 and the final report is linked below.